The Appleton Post Crescent,

 Miss Helen Hynes, who spent some time visiting at the F.W.
 Raisler home, has returned to her home in Chicago.

-Edward, the seven-year-old son of Mr. and Mrs. James Flanagan of the town of Bear Creek, was operated on for removal of adnoids and tonsils at the office of Dr. W.H.
+Edward, the seven-year-old son of Mr. and Mrs. James Flanagan of the town of Bear Creek, was operated on for removal of adenoids and tonsils at the office of Dr. W.H.
 Finney at Clintonville Tuesday.

 The following persons were guests at the Frank Jepson home in town of Deer Creek during the past week: Mrs. A.J.
-Langhan, Miss Gladys Langhan, Mr and Mrs. Arthur Langhan, Lester Jepson, Mrs. Frank Calkins and two sons Melvin and Donald, all of Milwaukee: Mrs. Chas.
+Langhan, Miss Gladys Langhan, Mr. and Mrs. Arthur Langhan, Lester Jepson, Mrs. Frank Calkins and two sons Melvin and Donald, all of Milwaukee: Mrs. Chas.
 McLeod and two sons Erlin and Marvin of St. Paul, Mrs. Walter Derm of Wausau, Miss Iris Amagost of Superior, Delbert Monroe, Mr. and Mrs. Wm.
 Calkins and three daughters of Waupaca, and Mrs. G.A.
 Wurl of Clintonville.

 The Clintonville Tribune - Clintonville, WI - September 7, 1928